Imnotgoingtohindiclass/six7/README.md

-# Six7
+# six7
-## A Turing-complete esolang written entirely in 6s and 7s
+## A turing complete esoteric language written entirely in 6s and 7s